 Instructions on how to complete the bond form can be found here.

 What Can Contractors Do to Avoid Claims Against the Mecklenburg County Land Use and Construction Surety Bond?

 To avoid claims on the Land Use and Construction Surety Bond, contractors must follow all license and permit regulations in the state.
 Most importantly follow the specifications below.

 - Pay all permitting fees on time and in full

 What Other Insurance Products Can Agents Offer Contractors in Mecklenburg County?

 Mecklenburg County requires contractors to obtain liability insurance corresponding with the type of permit being applied for.
 Bonds are our only business at BondExchange, so we do not issue liability insurance, but our agents often utilize brokers for this specific line of business.
 A list of brokers in this space can be found here.

 How Can Insurance Agents Prospect for Construction Contractors in Mecklenburg County?

-Contact BondExchange for help developing a marketing piece.
+Contact BondExchange for additional marketing resources.
 Agents can also leverage our print-mail relationships for discounted mailing services.